-A lot of the participants in the room were getting really nervous and even thought Sam was joking.
+A lot of the participants in the room were getting really nervous and even though Sam was joking.
 For me, it didn’t bother me at all.
-I’m super confident and i have absolute no issue approaching strangers.
+I’m super confident and I have absolutely no issue approaching strangers.
 So, I was pretty confident I was going to win.
 I almost felt bad for the other participants because they didn’t stand a chance.

 Anyways, I kicked back, had some dinner and pitched to a few people and collected about 5 business cards before heading back to the seminar.
 Most other people didn’t collect any, some people collected 1 or 2.
 All in all, I was pretty confident.